billythanapong/Good-Fast-Cheap-Hackathon/README.md

-**Finally, we use logistic regression instead due to the interpret ability to explain and the fast algorithm to execute that come with the F1-score on testing set (over 16000 rows) of 79.7%**
+**We using SMOTE oversampling technique to handle the imbalance class in our data.
+Finally, we use logistic regression instead due to the interpret ability to explain and the fast algorithm to execute that come with the F1-score on testing set (over 16000 rows) of 79.7%**

 ---